ssbcb/Linux-for-biologists-workshop/Introduction-to-linux-101/Introduction-to-linux-101.md

 ![pic](https://www.genengnews.com/wp-content/uploads/2019/11/Nov1_2019_shutterstock_1084540790_GeneticResearch-e1572877968584.jpg)

-## but first, What is the difference between Bioinformatics and computational biology ??
+## But first, What is the difference between Bioinformatics and computational biology ??

 ### Bioinformatics: